-Many of us will be familiar with waiting around for a delayed flight and in many cases, you may just have to wait.
-However, if the hours stretch on, it's worth making sure you know what compensation you’re entitled to.
+Many of us will be with family when waiting around for a delayed flight and in many cases, you may just have to wait.
+However, if the hours stretch on, it’s worth making sure you know what compensation you’re entitled to.

 Protection under EU regulation

 EU regulation could entitle you to compensation if your flight is delayed by more than two hours.
-Crucially, the delay must be caused by circumstances within the airlines control, and could include:
+Crucially, the delay must be caused by circumstance within the airline’s control, and could include:

 - Technical issues which arise as a result of the air carrier’s failure to maintain its aircraft